lgeneslaw/Meetup-Recommendations/README.md

 `java -jar GroupFinderByDay.jar`

+Note: Typically takes about a minute to run

 ## Background
 When I moved to New York, I wanted to find some sort of group/activity to be a part of.
 I remember having trouble finding something that I would be interested that also met on a regular basis and worked with my schedule.
 I would have liked to have a service that recommends groups/activities for me and also knows my preferred meeting days/times.